The Dead Internet

 The Cultural Archives

-Buried in the Surface Archives is the pre-Cascade world's entire creative output: music libraries, film archives, visual art databases, literature repositories, and the neural recording experiments of the 2140s.
+Buried in the Surface Archives is the pre-Cascade world's entire creative output: music libraries, film archives, visual art databases, literature repositories, and the neural recording experiments of the 2140s, when consciousness capture technology was new and artists were just beginning to explore it as a medium.

 The Lagos Studio Sessions